solana-labs/solana/svm/doc/spec.md

 - `error_metrics`: Error metrics for transactions that were processed.
 - `execute_timings`: Timings for transaction batch execution.
-- `execution_results`: Vector of results indicating whether a transaction was executed or could not be executed.
-Note executed transactions can still have failed!
+- `processing_results`: Vector of results indicating whether a transaction was processed or could not be processed for some reason.
+Note that processed transactions can still have failed!

 # Functional Model